 For an established brand, it’s a tough task to rebrand, as they need to respect the current identity and attributes associated with the brand.
 They also need to take care of customers’ emotions and attachment towards that brand.
 I strongly believe that companies don’t own the brand, customers do.
 And hence any mistakes, unplanned steps may lead in killing your brand.

-Unlike other marketing mediums, Social Media is quite flexible and adaptive to support your re-branding efforts, your users/subscribers remains with you on the same channels.
+Unlike other marketing mediums, Social Media is quite flexible and adaptive to support your re-branding efforts, your users/subscribers remain with you on the same channels.

 Let’s look at some popular Social Channels and how to use them while rebranding.

 As per Facebook terms once fan count of a page reaches 200+, you cannot rename that page again.
-However, you can request Facebook support with enough evidences and if you are lucky, your page can get the new name.
-In Eclairs’ case, the page had over 1 million fans already, and fortunately facebook has approved their page name change request.
+However, you can request Facebook support with enough evidence and if you are lucky, your page can get the new name.
+In Eclairs’ case, the page had over 1 million fans already, and fortunately, Facebook has approved its page name change request.
 Visit Choclairs Facebook Page.

-YouTube do NOT allow you to change the vanity url.
-However, if you have a YouTube partner channel, it will give you flexibility to register a new vanity url and re-direct all your videos over there.
-In case of Choclairs, they probably did not have partner account and hence their YouTube channel is still with the old url.
+YouTube does NOT allow you to change the vanity URL.
+However, if you have a YouTube partner channel, it will give you the flexibility to register a new vanity URL and re-direct all your videos over there.
+In the case of Choclairs, they probably did not have a partner account and hence their YouTube channel is still with the old URL.
 Visit YouTube channel of Eclairs.

-Other popular social channels like Google+, Pinterest, Instagram and Foursquare easily allows you to change your user name and/or vanity urls.
-LinkedIn do not allow the company page name change directly, but you can contact LinkedIn support team and if they get enough evidences it can be changed too.
-However, the blogs like Blogger.com and WordPress.com will also alow the domain name change, but it may affect the SEO juice.
+Other popular social channels like Google+, Pinterest, Instagram, and Foursquare easily allows you to change your user name and/or vanity URLs.
+LinkedIn does not allow the company page name change directly, but you can contact the LinkedIn support team and if they get enough evidence it can be changed too.
+However, blogs like Blogger.com and WordPress.com will also allow the domain name change, but it may affect the SEO juice.

 Rebranding should be very thoughtfully done.
 It should be a planned exercise with attention to minute details.
 Always remember that your customers own your brand and they are associated with your brands due to some passive attributes and emotional connect.
-While rebranding the connect should not be disturbed.
-Companies must also communicate the reason behind the rebranding in a positive manner to its customers.
-It’s recommended to hire brand consultant.
-Well you can contact us too 😉
+While rebranding the connection should not be disturbed.
+Companies must also communicate the reason behind the rebranding in a positive manner to their customers.
+It’s recommended to hire a brand consultant.
+Well, you can contact us too 😉

-Lastly as social media marketers, we must simply reserve the vanity urls of new brand name.
-Ensure the right communication on all channels and maintain the same level of connect.
+Lastly, as social media marketers, we must simply reserve the vanity URLs of the new brand name.
+Ensure the right communication on all channels and maintain the same level of connecting.

-Do you remember any recent re-branding camapaigns, if yes, write it down in comments section below and let’s discuss more.
+Do you remember any recent re-branding campaigns, if yes, write it down in the comments section below and let’s discuss more?